Secure CheckoutPersonal information is secured with SSL technology.

 - No. of pages:

 - © Elsevier 2014

 - eBook ISBN:

-Professor of Freight and Logistic, Delft University of Technology and TNO, Delft, The Netherlands
+full Professor of Freight and Logistics Systems at Delft University of Technology, Delft, The Netherlands

 Institute for Transport Studies, University of Leeds, Leeds, UK